Is the professional body a non-profit organisation which is controlled by its members?

 4. Comply with the law: Register to be supervised as a member in practice under the Money Laundering Regulations

 5. Best practice advice: You’ll have access to a member’s handbook which is packed with invaluable information and sample documents to save you time such as Letters of Engagement, Compliance Checklists, etc

-6. Be organised: A free annual diary and tax data card means key information is always at your fingertips
+6. Be organised: A tax data card and online tax rates centre means key information is always at your fingertips

 7. One to one support: Access any technical advice you need from a team of experienced members

-8. Online resources: Access a wealth of information and practical tools through the restricted area of the IAB website.
+8. Online resources: Access a wealth of information and practical tools through the Members’ Area of the IAB website.

 For a complete list of the benefits available please click here.

 How do I apply for professional membership?